Environmental issues in Egypt: Urban sprawl

 A view of the Pyramids at Giza from a nearby Pizza Hut, 2006.

-Tourism as well as urban sprawl have contributed to the degradation of sites, especially in the Greater Cairo area.
+Urban sprawl has contributed to the degradation of sites, especially in the Greater Cairo area.
 The Ring Road, provided for in the Master Plan for Greater Cairo passed in 1984, has been the biggest developmental threat to the monuments on the Giza Plateau in the last quarter century.
-The road was intended to relieve traffic pressure on the city of Cairo.
-It was discovered to be cutting through several protected areas on the plateau, which is the site of the pyramids, the Sphinx, and other lesser-known monuments.
+The road was intended to relieve traffic pressure in Cairo but was discovered to be cutting through several protected areas on the plateau, which is the site of the pyramids, the Sphinx, and other lesser-known monuments.

-In protest of the planned southern route of the Ring Road, which would encompass the necropolis, UNESCO removed the pyramids from the World Heritage list to pressure the Egyptian government into changing the plans for the road.
+In protest of the planned southern route of the Ring Road, which would encompass the necropolis, UNESCO removed the pyramids from the World Heritage list.
 The shame and loss of funding resulting from this sanction forced the government to rethink the route of the highway, and the pyramids have since regained their standing as a World Heritage Site.

 The city of Cairo has been encroaching on the Giza plateau for decades.
 The population has exploded so much that there are now apartments only a few hundred yards away from the pyramids.
-Suburban development, golf courses, and fast food chains now come much closer to the Sphinx and the pyramids than is legal according to UNESCO spokesman Said Zulficar.
-"You can't chop up this site just as if it's salami," said Said, "It will lose its uniqueness...
-It's in total violation of the world heritage convention [Egypt] signed, and it's in violation of Egyptian law."
+Suburban development, golf courses, and fast food chains now come much closer to the Sphinx and the pyramids than is legal according to UNESCO spokesman Said Zulficar, who has said "It's in total violation of the world heritage convention [Egypt] signed, and it's in violation of Egyptian law."